13 Health Benefits of Drinking Green Tea

 One of the things that I miss most about living in Hong Kong is popping into a 7-Eleven (yes, they exist in Asia) to grab an iced green tea to-go.
 They don’t have Big Gulps in Hong Kong, fortunately.
 Hong Kong residents drink soda, of course, but not like we do.
 I drink far too much Diet Coke for my own good.
-I make green tea at home almost every day, but am finding it a pain to make iced green tea.
+I make green tea at home almost every day (I also drink lemon water every day), but am finding it a pain to make iced green tea.
 Truth be told, it just doesn’t taste as good as ITO EN or other bottled green teas.

 Green tea has multiple antioxidants or catechins, however, one called EGCG (epigallocatechin-3-gallate) is what scientists are focused on.
 These catechins destroy free radicals and have far-reaching positive effects on the entire body.
 EGCG is the “super” antioxidant believed to be 100 more times more effective than vitamin C and 25 times more effective than vitamin E at protecting cells and DNA from damage.
 That’s pretty powerful stuff.

 Green tea leaves go through less processing than oolong and black teas so it actually retains more antioxidants.
 Oolong and black teas are fermented while green tea leaves are steamed.
 Below is a hand-wrapped jasmine green tea called dragon’s tears that we also used to drink in Hong Kong.